Skip to content

 Once it is established that the new key \(\mathbf{K_{new}}\) has led to a zero node, the verifier simply changes the zero node to the leaf \(\mathbf{L_{new}}\) that stores the value \(\mathbf{V_{new}}\).

-The CREATE operation, in this case, therefore boils down to an UPDATE operation on the zero node.
+The create operation, in this case, therefore boils down to an update operation on the zero node.
 It amounts to;

-• Computing the hash of the new value \(V_\mathbf{new}\) as, \(\text{HV}_{\mathbf{new}} = \mathbf{H_{noleaf}}(V_\mathbf{new})\),
+• Computing the hash of the new value \(V_\mathbf{new}\) as, \(\text{HV}_{\mathbf{new}} = \mathbf{H_{noleaf}}(V_\mathbf{new})\).

-• Then forming the new leaf, \(\mathbf{L_{new}} = \mathbf{H_{leaf}}( \text{RK}_{\mathbf{new}} \| \text{HV}_{\mathbf{new}})\),
+• Then forming the new leaf, \(\mathbf{L_{new}} = \mathbf{H_{leaf}}( \text{RK}_{\mathbf{new}} \| \text{HV}_{\mathbf{new}})\).

 • Recomputing all the nodes along the path climbing from the leaf \(\mathbf{L_{new}}\) to the root, including computing the new root.

-Example: CREATE operation at a zero node
+Example: A create operation at a zero node

 Note